 Guided tours of our lab facilities are arranged upon request.

-Why do adipose- (fat) derived stem cell treatments take more than one week?
+Why do adipose- (fat) derived stem cell clinical protocols take more than one week?

 Intravenously administered adipose-derived stem cells will tend to migrate back to the fresh wound site if it is not given an adequate time to heal.
 Therefore, it is essential to allow about one week after the mini-liposuction before administering any stem cells intravenously.
-Otherwise, there is a high likelihood that the treatment will not be as effective.
+Otherwise, there is a high likelihood that the intervention will not be as effective.

-Additionally, it takes 5 five days to thoroughly test the adipose cell samples for aerobic and anaerobic bacteria.
-In order to ensure that no patient receives an infected sample, at least 5 days must transpire before the cells can be confirmed safe and injected back into the patient.
+Additionally, it takes 7 days to thoroughly test the adipose cell samples for aerobic and anaerobic bacteria.
+In order to ensure that no subject receives an infected sample, at least 7 days must transpire before the cells can be confirmed safe and injected back into the subject.
 Endotoxin testing must also be performed.

 Are umbilical cord tissue cells safe?

 The body’s immune system is unable to recognize umbilical tissue-derived mesenchymal stem cells as foreign and therefore they are not rejected.
-We’ve treated more than 1,000 patients with HUCT stem cells and there has never been a single instance rejection (graft vs. host disease).
+We’ve performed thousands of procedures with HUCT stem cells and there has never been a single instance of rejection.

-What is the treatment protocol for my disease/disorder and how long does it take?
+What is the clinical protocol for my disease/disorder and how long does it take?

-Treatment protocols vary by disease.
-Each patient’s physical condition and other medical factors also play roles.
-Most protocols last for 1-4 weeks and consist of 3-6 sessions.
-Typical treatment protocols can be viewed on these pages:
+Clinical protocols vary by disease.
+Each subject’s physical condition and other medical factors also play roles.
+Most clinical protocols last for 1-4 weeks and consist of 3-6 sessions.
+Typical clinical protocols can be viewed on these pages:

 - Cerebral Palsy